isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 </div></div>

-<button class="accordion">Can I use Libby or OverDrive on Kindle, Kobo or Nook e-Readers?</button>
+<button class="accordion1">Can I use Libby or OverDrive on Kindle, Kobo or Nook e-Readers?</button>

 <div class="panel">
   <div class="libby">